 NASA’s Mars Planning Program Group (MPPG), armed with an array of new ideas for exploring the red planet in the wake of budget cuts, is now preparing to send its recommendations forward to the murky realm of Washington politics, with its reputation for bold visions and vague follow-through.
 “Budget is the driver.
 It’s not a matter of what you can do.
 It’s a matter of when you can do it,” says Doug McCuistion, NASA’s Mars Program director and co-host, along with the NASA-funded Lunar ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Washington Next Stop For Mars Recovery Planning".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Washington Next Stop For Mars Recovery Planning".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.